bluefireteam/dashbook/README.md

 It currently supports both mobile and web, having a friendly layout built to work nice on web and large resolutions.

-__Disclaimer__: This is an early version, more features should be coming soon, suggestions, and PRs are welcome!

 ## How to use

-Add the dependency to your `pubspec.ymal`
+Add the dependency to your `pubspec.yaml`

 ```